Microsoft Windows Session 0 Isolation and Interactive Services Detection

 Windows Services can run under a variety of user credentials.
 When using FireDaemon Pro the application will be run by default as the user LocalSystem.
 This account is a specialised highly privileged user account used by the Windows Service Control Manager.
 Running as this account might cause your application to not work properly.
 If you experience application issues, you should try and run the service as the specific user under which you installed the software originally.
 That user should always be a member of the local or domain administrator group, especially if your service is to interact with the desktop on Session 0.
 You can change the FireDaemon Pro Windows Service Logon Account in the logon section of that particular service.

-Keyboard and Mouse Are Completely Ignored on Session 0 on Windows 10, Server 2016 or Server 2019If you switch to Session 0 on Windows 10, Server 2016, or Server 2019 your keyboard and mouse will not work.
+Keyboard and mouse does not work on Session 0 on Windows 10, 11, Server 2016, 2019, and 2022If you switch to Session 0 on Windows 10, 11, Server 2016, 2019, or 2022 your keyboard and mouse will not work.
 Please refer to this article for a detailed discussion and workarounds.
 Also, check out our ZeroInputdriver which can assist in mitigating the issue.

 Session 0 inaccessible on Windows Server Core variants